QubitProducts/qubit-react/README.md

 1. The old API was overly-verbose and complex
 2. Under certain scenarios, wrapper ownership would be claimed when an experience wasn't actually going to fire, preventing all other experiences from claiming that wrapper.

-While both syntaxes are currently available, we will be removing support for the old callback-based registration in the future in version 2.0 of the `qubit-react/experience` package.
-Here is an example of how to upgrade to the new syntax:
+While both APIs are currently available, we will be removing support for the old callback-based registration in the future in version 2.0 of the `qubit-react/experience` package.
+Here is an example of how to upgrade to the new format:

 **Old**
 ```js